Contents:

 Risk level

-Temperatures have continued to reduce in recent weeks, and experts consider the risk of onward spread by vectors in the south-east, East Anglia, the south-west and the north-east to be negligible.
-There is however still a risk that animals can get infected from already infected midges or from infected germinal products.
+Temperatures remain low, and experts consider the risk of onward spread by vectors in England to be negligible.
+There is however still a risk that animals can get infected from infected germinal products.

 The risk of incursion of bluetongue virus (including serotypes not currently circulating in England) from all routes remains at medium (occurs regularly) although the risk of airborne incursion is now negligible.